hcw1026/ABRLExact/README.md

 * `--n_jobs`: The number of CPU cores for parallel processing to repeat the experiments, one CPU for one repeat.
 * `--base_dir`: The directory where the experiment output (data) will be saved.
 * `--num_experiments`: The number of repeated experiments to run.
-* `--batch_size`: The vectorisation batch size / dimension for Bayes-BR (for memory management purposes only)
+* `--batch_size`: The vectorisation batch size / dimension for Bayes-BR (for memory management purposes only).

 ### Bulk Data Generation